Filipedgeraldo/SCDTR-project/canbus/canbus/README.txt

 CanBus communication:
-	.messages allow 2 integers of 4 bytes
+	.messages allow 2 floats of 4 bytes - define message size of 8
 	.Message id format (11bits)
 		id_from1|id_from0|code7|code6|code5|code4|code3|code2|code1|code0|id_to1|id_to0
 	.to =00 - all nodes received and responde - general message